pablodecm/phd_thesis/src/106_chapter_6.md

 directly.
 Hence, alternative methods to build summary statistics have to be followed.

-For simplicity, let us consider a problem where we are only interested on statistical inference on a single one-dimensional model parameter $\boldsymbol{\omega} = \{ \omega_0\}$ given some observed data.
+For simplicity, let us consider a problem where we are only interested in performing statistical inference on a single one-dimensional model parameter $\boldsymbol{\omega} = \{ \omega_0\}$ given some observed data.